scribble-rs/scribble.rs/README.md

   </a>
 </p>

 Scribble.rs is a clone of the web-based drawing game skribbl.io.
-In my opinion skribbl.io has several usability issues, which I'll address in this project.
+My main problems with skribbl.io were the ads and the fact that a disconnect would cause you to lose your points.
+On top of that, the automatic word choice was quite annoying and caused some frustration.

 The site will not display any ads or share any data with third parties.